 Other industries include the financial sector, which comprises four commercial banks and four savings banks.
-The State is the major owner of two of Iceland's commercial banks and holds a minority stake in another one.
+The State is the major owner of two of Iceland's commercial banks.
 The technological sector of the services industry (the software industry in particular) has also diversified and grown significantly in recent years, and most software technology businesses engage in export activities, owing to the small size of the local market.

 Tourism has been among the fastest-growing industries in Iceland in recent years and has established itself as the third main pillar of the Icelandic economy alongside fisheries and aluminium production.
-Since 2010, total tourist spending has risen from ISK 90.6 billion to ISK 376.6 billion in 2017, with the share in GDP rising from 3.4% to 8.6%, and its share of export revenues increasing from 19% in 2010, to 26% in 2013, and 39% in 2018.
+Since 2010, total tourist spending has risen from ISK 157 billion to ISK 521 billion in 2019, with the share in GDP rising from 3.4% to 8.0%, and its share of export revenues increasing from 19% in 2010, to 26% in 2013, and 35% in 2019.

-Over the past decade, the number of foreign tourists has increased from 473,000 in 2008 to 2.3 million in 2018.
-In 2018, a total of 14 airlines flew to and from Keflavík Airport year-round, a substantial increase compared to 2011, when only three airlines offered year-round service.
-Over the course of 2017 and further in 2018, the increase in the number of foreign tourists visiting Iceland moderated after a surge in past years.
+Over the past decade, the number of foreign tourists increased from 489,000 in 2010 to 2.3 million in 2018 when tourist arrivals reached their peak.
+In 2019, the tourism industry suffered an adverse shock when the low-cost carrier airline, WOW Air ceased operations at the end of March 2019.
+The number of tourists visiting Iceland decreased in 2019 to roughly 2 million.
+In 2019, a total of 13 airlines flew to and from Keflavík Airport year-round, a substantial increase compared to 2011, when only three airlines offered year-round service.